 Me: "A real holiday????
 I thought it was like Ground Hog Day or Columbus Day."

 Them: "See you TUESDAY," they all shook their heads as they walked out snickering.

-Me: “hummmm ok."
+Me: "hmmm, ok."

-In my defense, I have just come out of years of medical training working 80 to 100 hours per week.
-There were two holidays only, Fourth of July and Christmas and you got one off.
-All the rest were equal.
-Meaning, you worked.
-My bad, I guess.
+In my defense, I have just come out of years of medical training, working 80 to 100 hours per week.
+There were two holidays only, the Fourth of July and Christmas, and you got one of them off.
+All the rest of the days were equal, meaning they were nothing special, and you worked.

-This post is reused yearly but is edited and updated yearly.
-Some comments may be from previous years
+Originally Published August 31, 2014.
+This post is reused yearly but is edited and updated annually.
+Some comments may be from previous years.